 - Books or other materials:

-- Though some materials may arrive sooner, please allow at least a minimum of 10 days for items to arrive.
+- Though some materials may arrive sooner, please allow at least a minimum of 10 business days for items to arrive.

 - ILL requests will be processed within 2 working days.